ckarthickit/jetpack-compose-experiments/compose-codelabs/States.md

 - A stateless composable is a composable that `cannot directly change any state`.

-- `State Hoisting`  -  a pattern of moving state up to make a component stateless.
-  > When applied to composables, this often means introducing two parameters to the composable.
-  > -   `value: T` – the current `value` to display
-  > - `onValueChange: (T) -> Unit` – an `event` that requests the value to change, where T is the proposed new value

 - Built-in composable-s are designed for unidirectional data flow.

-Most built-in composable-s provide `at least one stateless version for each API`.
+- Most built-in composable-s provide `at least one stateless version for each API`.
     > This avoids duplicated state between your application and the component.

 ### Stateful Composable

 - A stateful composable is a composable that `owns a piece of state that it can change over time`.

+### State Hoisting

+- `State Hoisting`  -  a pattern of moving state up to `make a component stateless`.
+  > When applied to composable, this often means introducing two parameters to the composable.
+  > -   `value: T` – the current `value` to display
+  > - `onValueChange: (T) -> Unit` – an `event` that requests the value to change, where T is the proposed new value

+- Important Benefits of State Hoisting

+    - `Single Source of Truth` -> by moving state instead of duplicating it, we're ensuring there's only one source of truth.
+       This helps in avoiding bugs.
+    -  `Encapsulated` - **only one composable is stateful** even though multiple composables use the state.
+    -  `Shareable` - hoisted state can be shared as an immutable value with multiple composables.
+    -  `Interceptable` - Since a single composable is stateful, can decide to ignore or modify events before changing its state.
+    -  `Decoupled` - The stateless composable doesn't care where the value is coming from.
+State can be stored anywhere
+       without modifying the stateless composable-s

 ## SideEffects